 Should I blanch peppers before serving?

 Blanching veggies is the process in which the veggie is cooked/steamed and then placed in an ice bath to stop the cooking process immediately.
-Because we aren’t cooking these taco stuffed peppers prior to stuffing and baking there’s no need to blanch them.
+Because we aren't cooking these taco turkey stuffed peppers prior to stuffing and baking there's no need to blanch them.

 - To heat from frozen: put the peppers straight from the freezer into the oven at 350°F until thawed and cooked through, 30-40 minutes.

-- To heat from refrigerated: If you just keep them in the fridge to store, you can put them back in the oven fro 10-20 minutes or zap them in the microwave for a few minutes.
+- To heat from refrigerated: If you just keep them in the fridge to store, you can put them back in the oven for 10-20 minutes or zap them in the microwave for a few minutes.

 - 4 bell peppers with the tops cut off and de-seeded through the stem

 - 1 packet store bought taco seasoning (preferably without added sugar)

 - 3 tablespoons chopped cilantro plus more for garnish

 - 4 oz shredded cheddar or taco cheese optional